Looking for a job can be frustrating, especially when you don’t have much experience in the workforce. But you don’t

 - find your local jobactive provider.

-If you are registered with a jobactive provider and you are not happy with the services you are receiving, you can contact the Department of Employment’s National Customer Service Line on 1800 805 260 (free call from land lines).
+If you are registered with a jobactive provider and you are not happy with the services you are receiving, you can contact the Department of Jobs and Small Business' National Customer Service Line on 1800 805 260 (free call from land lines).

 Transition to Work supports young people aged 15-21 on their journey to employment.
 The service provides pre-employment support to improve the work-readiness of young people and help them into work or education.